 Online stores are the most flexible places for visitors to buy cannabis products.
-Whether you are looking for medical or recreational products, these websites have everything you need.
+Whether you are looking for medical or recreational products, these online dispensaries in Canada have everything you need.

 The online stores are either run by the provincial government or by privately owned firms.
 And depending on where you are, you’ll have different options for acquiring your product.
 If you are visiting Ontario for instance, you can try out the Ontario Cannabis Store (OCS) which is the only legitimate online site in the province, selling legal recreational marijuana.

 In most of the other provinces, however, ordering cannabis online is much easier.
 This is because they also allow private online dispensaries to operate.
 This means that, whether you want to order through the specific province’s official site and have a herbapproach experience, or other similar sites, the choice is entirely yours.

 Age verification is, however, a prerequisite before you can make your cannabis purchase.
 You must also provide your ID for verification before the product is processed, and once your product is delivered to you.

 2. Legal Brick-and-Mortar Outlets